-It’s interesting that in the 1880s, both artists being in creative search visited Paris at the same time.
-They were in the same places and they had common friends, but they had never met (at least, there is no such evidence).
+It’s interesting that in the 1880s, both artists, being in creative search, visited Paris at the same time.
+They were in the same places and they had common friends, but they never met (at least, there is no such evidence).
 In Paris, each of them tried different techniques and took something new from other artists.
-Thus, Van Gogh was interested in Impressionism, and Munch experimented with Expressionism and Modern art.
-However, after 1900, the Munch’s landscapes were particularly affected by the Van Gogh’s work.
+Thus, van Gogh was interested in Impressionism, and Munch experimented with Expressionism and Modern art.
+However, after 1900, Munch’s landscapes were particularly affected by the work of van Gogh.
 The similarity can be seen in color, construction, composition, and perspective.

 However, there is one very significant difference between the artists: one of them was rich and famous, the other – poor and unrecognized.
-Munch sold his first work at the age of 18, and his first solo exhibition was held in Oslo when he was only 26!
+Munch sold his first work at the age of 18, and his first solo exhibition was held in Oslo when he was only 26.
 His works were a success and made Edvard a wealthy man.
 Van Gogh was very poor – he managed to sell only one painting titled “The Red Vineyards.”
-Despite this, now you have a great chance to admire works by two masters at one museum.
+Despite this, now you have an excellent opportunity to admire works by two masters in one museum.
 The “Munch : Van Gogh” exhibition will be on view from September 25 through January 17, 2016.